 The Townsend Fellowships program supports the research of library and museum professionals at UC Berkeley.
 Fellows join the Townsend Fellows group every Tuesday from 12-2 pm to discuss work in progress.
-The Townsend Fellows group includes junior and senior faculty as well as graduate students.
+The Townsend Fellows group includes junior and senior faculty as well as advanced graduate students.

 The purpose of the Fellowship is to further the research of the individual recipients and to promote interdepartmental exchange: i.e., to enable library and museum professionals, faculty, and graduate students within the humanities to meet and work with their colleagues in other departments.
-However, the project need not be "interdisciplinary" by definition.
+However, the scholarly project need not be "interdisciplinary" by definition.
 Awards are based on the scholarly merit of the individual applications.
 The selection committee will also take into consideration the research project's potential interest to scholars in different fields of the humanities and the likelihood of the applicant’s contribution to interdisciplinary discussion.